 Below, we walk you through how to download and install macOS 11 Big Sur, and, believe it or not, it's fairly straightforward.
 While most of us will be looking to upgrade from our current OS, for those of you who aren't all that impressed with Monterey, you'll find our guide to how to downgrade macOS super helpful in guiding you through this process.
 And if you have any issues once you've performed the switch, here's how to fix macOS Big Sur problems.

 When will macOS 11 Big Sur be available to download?

-The public release of macOS 11 Big Sur is available for download right now.
+Good news - you can download and install macOS 11 Big Sur right now.
 You should receive a notification that a new update is available, but if you haven't seen it, you can check under System Preferences to initiate the download and installation.

 Alternatively, you can access the update through the App store on your Mac, which will allow you to download and install the update.
 You can also go through Apple's website (opens in new tab) to get started with the update.